 BATS Board of Directors

 If you have interest in coming to a meeting, or having more input and involvement, please let us know.
 We’d love to have you come to a meeting or help with a project.
+The board typically meets on the last Tuesday of the month at the Bike Hub at 6:30PM.
 Please contact us at email@example.com.

 Brad DeBoer- Board President